LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Dynamic directive
 ~~~~~~~~~~~~~~~~~

 An object predicate can be static or dynamic.
-By default, all object
+By default, all predicates of
+objects defined source files are static (predicates of objects dynamically
-predicates are static.
-To declare a dynamic predicate we use the
+created at runtime are implicitly dynamic).
+To declare a dynamic predicate
-:ref:`directives_dynamic_1` directive:
+we use the :ref:`directives_dynamic_1` directive:

 ::